oneillka/G-API-FAQs/README.md

 **Q: What happens if my neural network has more than one input?
 How do I configure the input layers so that I tell it which layer gets which input?**
 <br><br>
-A: This behavior hasn't been documented yet, but samples provided to MSFT illustrate those cases.
+A: This behavior hasn't been documented yet, but there are samples to illustrate those cases.
-The doxygen documentation for those is under review here: https://github.com/opencv/opencv/pull/20112/files
+The documentation for those is currently under review here: https://github.com/opencv/opencv/pull/20112/files
 <br><br>

 **Q: Why can't I clone a `cv::Mat` into an output of a kernel instead of having to copy one from an input?
 I get a message about the kernel resizing a `Mat` but the error message is not helpful.**